 And what of the many instances where Palestinian students have warm relations with Jewish professors who are empathetic to their concerns?
 What about Rabbis for Human Rights or more liberal reform rabbis, both male and female?
 What about the vast majority of the Jewish population that is neither a Rabbi, a religious zealot nor a member of a lobby group affiliated with the current Israeli government?
 What about the recognition that the agencies the media calls upon have no time for dissent among their ranks?

 By understanding the shenanigans and racist ideology of someone like Laura Loomer, we in fact can bring what is at stake here into better focus.
-It should call into question the implicit bias in the coverage of such matters and the great advantage from the outset her type of reckless, racist and thoughtless ideas have an over clearly more reasonable ones simply by virtue that journalists and public figures alike are intimidated, made to feel guilty and consequently cowed by any accusations of anti-Semitism because of the possibility of their be so accused?
+It should call into question the implicit bias in the coverage of such matters and the great advantage from the outset her type of reckless, racist and thoughtless ideas have over clearly more reasonable ones simply by virtue that journalists and public figures alike are intimidated, made to feel guilty and consequently cowed by any accusations of anti-Semitism because of the possibility of their be so accused?

 As a colleague reminded me, long before October 7, a Palestinian expressing a viewpoint is always placed at a great disadvantage by being associated with the accusation of being a potential ‘terrorist’.
 We just have to see this as morally wrong whatever other viewpoints on any related matters we may have.

 But especially now that the Loomer cat is out of the bag, racist allegations and all, it is perhaps past time to call into question this entire process and interrogate in turn, the mandate of a committee purporting to investigate “valid” fears of faceless, nameless Jewish citizens that in effect is defined by circular reasoning that consequently begs the question?
-For here the real fear ultimately should that wild, unfounded, irresponsible, harmful, scurrilous, gratuitous accusations, that may themselves be projections and fictional imaginations, that are racist in nature, may be “validated” in a way that costs some good and innocent person their job or well-earned career advancement.
+For here the real fear ultimately should be that wild, unfounded, irresponsible, harmful, scurrilous, gratuitous accusations, that may themselves be projections and fictional imaginations, that are racist in nature, may be “validated” in a way that costs some good and innocent person their job or well-earned career advancement.